What we know about the suspect arrested in connection with the Idaho college student killings - Local News 8

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Lauren del Valle, John Miller and Mark Morales contributed to this report.
+CNN’s Lauren del Valle, Pamela Brown, John Miller and Mark Morales contributed to this report.